 Financial Services Litigation

-The disputes that we handle on behalf of financial institution clients relate to all aspects of their business and the business environment in which they operate.
-These matters range from disputes with customers, regulators, and counterparties that arise out of day-to-day business dealings, to matters resulting from an institutions’ change in business strategy or focus.
+These matters range from disputes with customers, regulators, and counterparties that arise out of day-to-day business dealings, to matters resulting from an institution’s change in business strategy or focus.
 Our clients also face issues that result from outside party actions or market forces, where they may become secured or unsecured creditors, or somehow caught up in complex fraudulent schemes.
-Our litigators counsel clients in multifaceted controversies that extend outside the courtroom and involve sensitive legislative, regulatory and reputational issues often in more than one jurisdiction.
+Our litigators also counsel clients in multifaceted controversies that extend outside the courtroom and involve sensitive legislative, regulatory and reputational issues often in more than one jurisdiction.